Cirkit Designer Logo

 How to Use the L298P in a Circuit

-2. Motor Connections: Connect the motor terminals to the output pins (Output 1 and Output 2 for motor A, Output 3 and Output 4 for motor B).
+2. Motor Connections: Connect the motor terminals to the Output pins (e.g., Output 1 and Output 2 for Motor A).

-4. Enable Pins: Set the Enable pins (Pins 1 and 9) HIGH to enable the respective motors.
-If the enable pin is LOW, the motor will not operate.
+4. Enable Pins: Set the Enable pins (Enable A and Enable B) to HIGH to activate the corresponding motor outputs.

 Important Considerations and Best Practices